 Throughout his long career, De Lucchi has designed objects and furniture for well-known Italian and European companies, such as Artemide, Alias, Unifor, Hermès, Vitra, Poltrona Frau and Alessi.
 In the field of information technology, in addition to Olivetti, he has developed experimental projects for Compaq Computers, Philips, Siemens and Vitra, “developing various personal theories on the evolution of the office”.

-Zanat CEO, Orhan Nikšić, recounts his first meeting with Michelle De Lucchi in his office in Milan in October 2019, when Michelle stated that he sees what we do at Zanat as heroic and wants to help us “become even bigger heros.”
-Working with an extraordinary design genius and architect such as Michelle De Luchhi, who also happens to be impassioned with woodwork is a privilege and honor.
+Zanat CEO, Orhan Nikšić, recounts his first meeting with Michele De Lucchi in his office in Milan in October 2019, when Michele stated that he sees what we do at Zanat as heroic and wants to help us “become even bigger heros.”
+Working with an extraordinary design genius and architect such as Michele De Luchhi, who also happens to be impassioned with woodwork is a privilege and honor.